 - It is a good means of maintaining public relations.

-- Reports enable us to identify trends which helps in forecasting.
+- These reports enable us to identify trends which helps in forecasting.

-- Helps to achieve the overall objective by timely and continuous evaluation.
+- Helps in achieving the overall objective through timely and continuous evaluation.

-- A management report is a tool for the controlling function of the management.
+- A management report is a tool to perform the controlling function of the management.